sephania96/MOVIE_REVIEW_CAPSTONE/movie_review/README.md

 ## **Authentication**

-The API uses JWT (JSON Web Token) for authentication.
-To access protected endpoints, include the JWT token in the `Authorization` header.
+The API uses Basic authentication for authentication.
+But To access protected endpoints, include the JWT token in the `Authorization` header.

 Example: